zbx-sadman/zabbuino/v1.0.0_pre-release/README.md

   - _intNumber_ - not used at this time, reserved for future;
   - _initialValue_ - defines initial counter value.

-**Note** You can reverse encoder's "incrementing" direction - just connect wire on _terminalAPin_ to encoder's terminal B and wire on _terminalBPin_ to encoder's terminal A.
+**Note #1** You can reverse encoder's "incrementing" direction - just connect wire on _terminalAPin_ to encoder's terminal B and wire on _terminalBPin_ to encoder's terminal A.

-**Note** Code of interrupt's handling not yet optimized and can be buggy.
+**Note #2** Code of interrupt's handling not yet optimized and can be buggy.

 Testings:
  - _extInt.count_ command tested on tilt switch SW-520D (CHANGE mode) and PIR-sensor HC-SR501 (RISING mode).
 All events registred well by counter.